Tommy Ahlquist: Developer career

 In 2016, Ahlquist led the formation of a new division of Gardner Company in collaboration with the Brighton Corporation focusing on a continuum of care for seniors through independent living, assisted living, and skilled nursing facilities all tied into local health systems called Veranda Senior Living.
 Veranda currently has two locations in Meridian and Boise.

 In June 2018, Ahlquist left his post as COO of the Gardner Company to head a new joint venture with Ball Ventures called Ball Ventures Ahlquist LLC (BVA).
 In September of that year, Ahlquist announced plans for a 90,000 square-foot medical office complex in Meridian called Central Valley Plaza.
 The development will also feature retail space.
 In addition to Central Valley Plaza, BVA was working on Ten Mile Crossing in Meridian and Pioneer Crossing, both of which were bought by BVA from Gardner.
 In January 2019, Ahlquist led BVA's acquisition of the Saltzer Medical Group, a Nampa-based health system.
 BVA changed the group's name to Saltzer Health shortly thereafter.
 BVA is planning to include Saltzer Health locations in its Ten Mile Crossing, Central Valley Plaza, and other developments.
 Other projects that Ahlquist is working on as CEO of BVA include Eagle View Landing in Meridian and an as yet unnamed development off of Interstate 84 in Caldwell.

+Rebrand to Ahlquist – In 2024, to celebrate the 20 year anniversary of the firm, Ball Ventures Ahlquist development, rebranded to "Ahlquist" with a new logo and look.

 New BVA Projects include: Eagle View Landing, TopGolf, 4th and Idaho, North Ranch, 8th and Main, Pioneer Crossing, Ten Mile.